-- (b) recording such other employment-related information about employees in their entity as is required from time to time by the Portfolio of the Civil Service. - 50.
-(1) A chief officer may from time to time issue reasonable instructions and Instructions and these shall be observed by all staff members in the civil service entity.
+- 50. (1) A chief officer may from time to time issue reasonable instructions and these shall be observed by all staff members in the civil service entity. - (2) A chief officer may from time to time issue reasonable rules governing the conduct of staff members in the work place and these workplace rules shall be observed by all staff members in the civil service entity and, without limiting the generality of this power, the rules shall - (a) designate all Government premises and vehicles as "No Smoking Areas" and smoking shall be prohibited in those areas; - (b) prohibit the consumption of alcohol in the workplace (other than at official functions); - (c) prohibit the taking of illegal substances in the workplace; - (d) prohibit a staff member from reporting for duty - (i) under the influence of an illegal substance; or

-- (2) A chief officer may from time to time issue reasonable rules governing the conduct of staff members in the work place and these workplace rules shall be observed by all staff members in the civil service entity and, without limiting the generality of this power, the rules shall- - (a) designate all Government premises and vehicles as "No Smoking Areas" and smoking shall be prohibited in those areas; - (b) prohibit the consumption of alcohol in the workplace (other than at official functions); - prohibit the taking of illegal substances in the workplace; and - (d) prohibit a staff member from reporting for duty under the influence of alcohol or an illegal substance, such that it has a deleterious effect on the staff member's ability to carry out his duties. - (3) A chief officer shall ensure that workplace rules (and any amendments thereof) are promulgated to staff in his civil service entity in such a manner that all staff can be reasonably expected to be aware of the rules. - 51.
-(1) A chief officer shall establish and publish procedures for addressing grievances of staff in his civil service entity, and those procedures shall be based on the following-
+- (ii) under the influence of alcohol, such that it has a deleterious effect on the staff member's ability to carry out the staff member's duties; and - (e) mandate that a staff member participate in performance management, including signing and executing performance agreements and performance assessments within fourteen calendar days of receiving such document. - (3) A chief officer shall ensure that workplace rules (and any amendments thereof) are promulgated to staff in his civil service entity in such a manner that all staff can be reasonably expected to be aware of the rules.